BAE’s LROD Cage Armor

 We know that many of our readers are engineers – hence a thank-you to DID reader Andres Kranjc.
 He points us to several sources that explain the detonation failure concept in more detail, from US Army TRADOC (SEC UNCLAS pdf) documents covering the RPG-7 [PDF format], which notes that stationary “RPG screens” first saw use in Vietnam.
 If the nose fuze passes through the screen’s gaps, the impact bends the warhead in a manner that shorts the detonation signal.

-Those of you thinking that screens are not 100% certain to prevent warhead detonation, depending on the angle at which the piezo-electric crush fuze hits it, are correct.
+Those of you thinking that screens aren’t 100% certain to prevent warhead detonation, depending on the angle at which the piezo-electric crush fuze hits it, are correct.
 Andres also points us to Russian equipment manufacturers who tout cage protection against PG-9S grenades, which use much the same concept.
 Claimed protection is “0.5 probability [DID: 50%] in the areas covered by grill screens.”
 A protection level of 50% is still preferable to 0% protection, of course, and certain composite armors and other techniques can improve the odds further.

 The bottom line?
 If there is a direct RPG hit and the shaped charge forms its molten jet, anyone in an RG-31 (or worse, a Hummer) is probably in for a very bad day.
 While the jet is far less stable in air than it is when going through a dense and homogeneous medium like steel, several feet of stand-off detonation distance would be needed to stop it from penetrating lightly armored vehicles.
 Absent a lot of armor, very clever composite sandwich designs, and/or a lucky deflection of the jet away from key vehicle parts, the vehicle’s occupants are in real trouble.